The Lord of Broken Stars

 Arrival in Tekron

 Arriving without sanction or fanfare, the disguised Mallon Kas Tun was immediately intercepted by the posted sentries.
 A brief visual inspection made it impossible to determine if the sealed suits of metal plate and artificial fabric contained humans or machines.
-Topping each suit was helmet with no aperture but an opaque glass visor that covered the eyes.
-The muzzles of a dozen gravitic rifles were leveled at the uninvited visitor, who dismissed them with the trifling concern as an adult from children playing soldier.
+Topping each suit was a helmet with no aperture, but an opaque glass visor that covered the eyes.
+The muzzles of a dozen gravitic rifles were leveled at the uninvited visitor, who dismissed them with the trifling concern of an adult facing children playing soldier.

 Mallon Kas Tun was clothed by an earthen brown robe woven of fibers from fog-shrouded moors of northern Iplath.
 His current skin tone was the saltine fairness of that world's northern region, but his eyes were the piercing green of a jade dagger.
 His relaxed and jocose demeanor served him no favors with the guards, as another squad arrived with boltcasters, fixed bayonets, and heavy pistols.
 Ignoring the orders shouted at him by an androgynous, distorted voice from beneath a helmet, he briefly considered a display of his power.

-Mallon could utterly annihilate them within a thought, but his earlier decision stayed his murderous instinct.
+Mallon could utterly annihilate them with a thought, but his earlier decision kept his murderous instinct at bay.
 With an utterly nonchalant gesture, Mallon raised his hands and surrendered himself to the sentries.
-He bore a greater curiosity as to how they would treat him, a foreign peasant appearing without the warning in the heart of their portal chamber.
-He wondered if the city's leader, Cognitor Bellum, would deign deal with him.
+He bore a greater curiosity as to how they would treat him, a foreign peasant appearing without warning in the heart of their portal chamber.
+He wondered if the city's leader, Cognitor Bellum, would deign to deal with him.
 The guards tied his wrists behind his back in metal bindings that cut into his flesh, tempting Mallon to shatter them.
-They surrounded him and marched forwards, down an avenue beneath a metal sky.
+They surrounded him and marched forward down an avenue beneath a metal sky.

 Mallon saw their fashion was largely uniform.
 They wore synthetic fabrics of colors and lining unlike anything in nature, but only a handful wore the brightest and most brilliant of garments.
 Covering most of their skin, the handful of men and women in the brilliant colors avoided eye contact with none but their own gaudily dressed peers.
-None of them so much as looked in Mallon's direction as he was marched past a crowd of them.
+None of them so much as looked in Mallon's direction as he was marched past the crowd.
 Nevertheless, one among them tried to caress his mind, exhibiting an uncharacteristic curiosity.
-He did not resist it, and quickly identified an amber-skinned woman with a queen stature as the responsible party.
+He did not resist it, and quickly identified an amber-skinned woman with a queenly stature as the responsible party.
 He was marched past her before he could continue his telepathic conversation.

 Mallon appreciated the Bellum's sense of irony.
 He gave his foes everything they could desire, but solely within a solipsistic realm of phantasms.
-He had never perfected the mentalists' command of illusions and compulsions, but held them in a high regards.
-The grotesqueries of necromancy and blood sacrifice were straightforward compared to the illusive worlds that the Mindguard so casually ensorcelled dissidents, criminals, and rebels in.
+He had never perfected the mentalists' command of illusions and compulsions, but held them in a high regard.
+The grotesqueries of necromancy and blood sacrifice were straightforward compared to the illusive worlds in which the Mindguard so casually ensorcelled dissidents, criminals, and rebels.

-As Mallon marched towards what could only be the city center, he beheld the true magnificence of Tekron.
-Directly beneath the apex of the city's central sky-dome was palatial structure carven of the lily-white marble, undoubtedly imported at great pecuniary expense.
-The central palace was cinctured by a circular garden, which each bearing a traditional style from the Four Worlds.
-The first bore tropical, carnivorous plants carved into exotic topiaries of Iplath's reptilian megafauna.
-The second bore hanging gardens of the same style elsewhere in Tekron, with hanging climbing night-ivy with milky blossoms, fruiting trees, and water-reeds growing from loamy fountain waters.
+As Mallon marched toward what could only be the city center, he beheld the true magnificence of Tekron.
+Directly beneath the apex of the city's central sky dome was a palatial structure carved from the lily-white marble, undoubtedly imported at great expense.
+The central palace was cinctured by a circular garden divided into four quadrants, each of which bearing a traditional style from one of the Four Worlds.
+The first bore tropical carnivorous plants carved into exotic topiaries of Iplath's reptilian megafauna.
+The second bore hanging gardens of the same style found elsewhere in Tekron, with hanging climbing night ivy with milky blossoms, fruiting trees, and water reeds growing from loamy fountain waters.
 The third was populated by low, hardy scrub bush and whistling grasses from the wastelands of Karoom.
-The final one was a Rlimite rock garden, with sinuous branches writhing up from a mound of assembled boulders, as they would on a natural cliff-face.
+The final one was a Rlimite rock garden, with sinuous branches writhing up from a mound of assembled boulders as they would on a natural cliff face.

-What united the desperate elements in Mallon's eyes was the distinctly artificial juxtaposition of each in perfectly regular quarters of a circle extending outwards from the palace.
+What united the disparate elements in Mallon's eyes was the distinctly artificial juxtaposition of each in perfectly regular quarters of a circle extending outward from the palace.
 The wide gardens provided the impression of a much wider open space than the confined city suggested.
-Unlike the other parks, the botanical gardens were only peopled by bronze statuaries of the same sentries that now escorted him in.
-With great curiosity, Mallon beheld his escorts immediately halt.
+Unlike the other parks, the botanical gardens were only peopled by bronze statues of the same sentries that now escorted him in.
+With great curiosity, Mallon brought his escorts to an immediate halt.
 The verdigris icons saluted simultaneously, sounding like the creaking of an unoiled hinge.

 The Cognitor's Inquisition

 As soon as he entered the door, Mallon noted the absence of the artificial sun.
-Flickering, insufficient lights from glassy bulbs illuminated the path forwards.
+Flickering, insufficient lights from glassy bulbs illuminated the path forward.
 Each pair was spaced an even length apart, although the relative distance between each was like an eon-long sojourn between dying stars.
-At the end of the corridor, a pair of brazen doors stylized solar rays emerging from a human head opened without a visible mechanism.
+At the end of the corridor, a pair of brazen doors adorned with stylized solar rays emerging from a human head opened without a visible mechanism.
 The guards hurled him into the room like a sack of refuse before forcing him to the ground within.
-A thick rag was stuffed into Mallon's mouth, and a gag was tied tightly upon his head.
+The guards stuffed a thick rag into Mallon's mouth and tied a gag tightly upon his head.

 Another set of doors closed behind the muted wizard, sealing the chamber as the lights were extinguished.
 Mallon resisted the urge to call upon his sorcerous might to rip off his bindings, as his sense of caution was overweighed by his curiosity for what laid beyond the chamber.
-A sound like the hissing of a thousand serpents issued from the wall as a curious vapor was admitted from the walls.
-As he inhaled the gas, Lethean sensation almost overwhelmed him with its potency.
-Now aware of the nature of the gas, the sorcerer feigned tree sleep to determine his captors' reaction.
+He heard a sound like the hissing of a thousand serpents as a curious vapor was emitted from the chamber's walls.
+As he inhaled the gas, a Lethean sensation almost overwhelmed him with its potency.
+Now aware of the nature of the gas, the sorcerer feigned deep sleep to determine his captors' reaction.

 Mallon's ruse did not last.
-He was made aware of being dragged down a labyrinthine expanse of corridors that terminated in a central chamber ringed by raised benches, where he was chained to a fixed chair and awoken by an attending guard's slap.
+He felt himself being dragged down a labyrinthine expanse of corridors that terminated in a central chamber ringed by raised benches, where he was chained to a fixed chair and awoken by an attending guard's slap.
 An unnatural luminosity bathed the room from the crystalline light fixture above, casting broken refractions across the mirrored alloys comprising the floor.
-Eight figures loomed in nine chairs, each completely subsumed masks with opaque visors and billowing robes of Tekron's ubiquitous synthetic fabric.
-They sat with the inhuman stillness of painted figures, motionless save the malevolent red light that ceaselessly undulated across their visors.
-He felt as though he was scanned from an array of Cyclopean sculptures.
+Eight figures loomed in nine chairs, each completely subsumed under masks with opaque visors and billowing robes of Tekron's ubiquitous synthetic fabric.
+They sat with the inhuman stillness of painted figures, motionless save for the malevolent red light that ceaselessly undulated across their visors.
+He felt like he was being scanned by an array of Cyclopean sculptures.
 Their presence was simultaneously regal and imposing, like beholding a demoniac citadel.

 Examining them closer, Mallon saw subtle differences in the curved plate-like face visors of his captors' helmets.
-Each bore an astrological sign traditionally ascribed to respective Free City.
+Each bore an astrological sign traditionally ascribed to a respective Free City.
 He saw the Spider, sigil of Weven.
 He saw the Gear, symbol of Lon.
-The grandest of the helmets corresponded to the ambassador on the largest chair, which was emblazon with the Tekron's Empath sigil.
-As he looked upwards, he had little doubt he beheld Cognitor Bellum, Arch Councilor of the Free Cities of Tsanas.
+The grandest of the helmets corresponded to the ambassador on the largest chair, which was emblazoned with the Tekron's Empath sigil.
+As he looked upward, he had little doubt that he beheld Cognitor Bellum, Arch Councilor of the Free Cities of Tsanas.

 His body, held by unseen forces in corpse-like rigor, caused Mallon to recall the exhilaration of genuine risk.
 He had little doubt that the Cognitor could crush his frail mortal form like an insect, without even dirtying his robes with the resultant gore and bile.
 He hoped he had captured Bellum's curiosity to a degree sufficient enough to warrant his survival.
 How long that would last, he was genuinely unsure.
 Unlike the Tsanasians, his command of mental magic was focused solely on utter psychic defense from foreign influences.
 He had performed such a ritual before his arrival, but he wondered how long his defenses would hold under relentless battery from another archmage.
-He set his own psychic contingencies in place, should his mind fall to outside influence.
+He set his own psychic contingencies in place to protect himself in the event of his mind falling to outside influence.

 The absence of the psychic barrage caused Mallon to shift from pessimistic caution to optimistic curiosity.
-The Cognitor lowered him back towards the chair, and the bonds once more bit deeply into his flesh.
-A quarter of levitating spheres, slightly larger than those outside, orbited the chair.
-Lights across their bodies flashed in elaborate patterns of irradiant colors that caused his eyes to ache, but he found himself compelled to stare at.
+The Cognitor lowered him back toward the chair and the bonds once more bit deeply into his flesh.
+A quartet of levitating spheres, slightly larger than those outside, orbited the chair.
+Lights across their bodies flashed in elaborate patterns of irradiant colors that caused his eyes to ache, but he found himself compelled to stare at them regardless.
 As the light show continued, a voice spoke directly into his mind.
 The tone carried an oppressive gravitas that echoed throughout his mind like a fiendish pronouncement.